 History lives and breathes at ifarm.
 The buildings and grounds of our restored 19th century farm reflect the agricultural and economic trends of New England over several centuries.

-European disease and warfare destroyed most of the Agawam by the end of the 17th century.
+European disease and warfare destroyed most of the Pawtuckets of Agawam by the end of the 17th century.
 The New England tribes built with biodegradable materials like wood and grass and left little trace of their occupation here.

 ifarm, originally known as Towne Farm, was purchased by John Towne in 1777, right in the middle of the Revolutionary War.
 John Towne was a colonial soldier who fought in the Battle of Bunker Hill and numerous skirmishes throughout the Revolutionary War.